Sources for the pages on the WW2 home front and other material

 This group of pages grew out reactions to the first version of this website which was based on what my mother wrote about everyday life in her childhood in the early 20th century.
 Reactions were so positive with emails of thanks arriving from all over the world, that I succumbed to requests to extend the website with my own recollections of everyday life a generation later in London suburbia.

-So I have been persuaded to add my own contributions.
-I have approached the task by asking myself as I go about my everyday life in the 21st century what I am seeing around me now that is different from what I saw and experienced in the 1940s and 50s - and accordingly what later generations might like to know more about.
-My emphasis is on what living in those times was like, specifically not a history book account of events or a manual for old equipment.
+- I have approached the task by asking myself as I go about my everyday life in the 21st century what I am seeing around me now that is different from what I saw and experienced in the 1940s and 50s - and accordingly what later generations might like to know more about.
+My emphasis has been on what living in those times was like, what people did, why they did it, their experiences and how they felt.
+So the resulting pages are specifically not a history book account of events or a manual for old equipment.
 Plenty of other sites fulfil these purposes.